A Servant Heart

 What Does it Mean to Have a Servant Heart?

 Jesus taught the disciples that the greatest person in God’s kingdom had to be the servant of all.
 His own mission was to serve others, to the point of giving up His own life.
-He is our greatest example of having a servant heart and showed us many ways to put it into practice.

 Examples of Faithful Servants in the Bible